How to Keep Your Three-Legged Dog Outpacing All the Other Pups at the Park

 Call In the Experts

 Along with talking with your regular vet, you’ll likely also want to connect with other providers who can help your three-legged dog with everything from assistive equipment to physical therapy.
-Check out these resources to help keep your dog in gear.
+Check out these resources to help keep your dog at their best.

-Animal Wellness and Rehabilitation Center: Located in Bellevue, WA, Tejinder Sodhi, DVM, CVC, offers holistic and naturopathic consultations for almost all disease conditions.
+Located in Bellevue, Washington, Dr. Tejinder Sodhi, DVM, CVC, offers holistic and naturopathic consultations for almost all disease conditions.
 Treatment options include acupuncture and chiropractic care for animals, physical therapy, Ayurvedic medicine, homeopathy, herbs, nutrition, and diet consultations.
 Dr. Sodhi is available for phone consultations; there is a charge for this service.
 Animal Wellness Center will make referrals to holistic veterinarians in your area.

-Walkin’ Pets: Walkin’ Pets provides products, services and support for elderly, disabled, and handicapped pets.
-Their website features links to veterinarians and rehabilitation centers; articles pertaining to pet disability; a discussion board to support people who are caring for handicapped pets; and full descriptions of products available by mail order, such as carrying slings, wheeled carts, stay-dry beds, healthy food supplements, and more.
+Walkin’ Pets provides products, services and support for elderly, disabled, and handicapped pets.
+Their website features links to veterinarians and rehabilitation centers, articles pertaining to pet disability, a discussion board to support people who are caring for handicapped pets, and full descriptions of products available by mail order.
+These products include carrying slings, wheeled carts, stay-dry beds, healthy food supplements, and more.

-K-9 Carts: K-9 Carts has been designing and building pet wheelchairs for 40 years.
-Their website includes a photo gallery, links to related organizations and tips on nursing care, as well as descriptions of their carts, harnesses, boots, therapeutic beds, and other products for the handicapped pet.
+K-9 Carts has been designing and building pet wheelchairs for 40 years.
+Their website includes a photo gallery, links to related organizations and tips on nursing care, as well as descriptions of their carts, harnesses, boots, therapeutic beds, and other products for the disabled pet.

-OrthoPets: Martin Kaufmann makes custom-fitted orthotic and prosthetic devices for dogs and other animals.
+Martin Kaufmann makes custom-fit orthotic and prosthetic devices for dogs and other animals.
 By distributing the dog’s weight more evenly, a prosthetic device can help protect the three-legged dog’s remaining limbs from arthritis and other conditions.
-The website includes photos as well as FAQs and links to other sites.
+The website includes photos as well as FAQsopens in a new tab and links to other sites.